gberta/HFL_code/README.md

 ## Notes

-1. For highest speed it is recommended to run the HFL detector on GPU.
+1. For the highest speed it is recommended to run the HFL boundary detector on GPU.
 However, it can also be used with CPUs.
 2. The network should be cached in memory for higher efficiency.
-3. Due to some implementation differences, the results achieved by this HFL version and the results presented in our ICCV paper are a bit different.
+3. Due to some implementation differences, the results achieved by this HFL version and the results presented in our ICCV paper are slightly different.